usmanr149/urmlblog/_posts/2020-5-1-Salincy-Maps.md

 y_pred = model.predict(img)
 ```

-The top-1 prediction is a 285, which is equivalent to a Egyptian Cat
+The highest class score is at index 285, which is equivalent to an Egyptian Cat
-(see <a href='https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a' target="_blank">here</a> .
+(see <a href='https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a' target="_blank">here</a>).
 We can calculate the gradient with respect to the top class score to see which pixels in the
-image contribute the most to the top class:
+image contribute the most:

 ```python
 images = tf.Variable(img, dtype=float)